dachcom-digital/pimcore-social-data/docs/13_FrontendUsage.md

 # Frontend Usage
 Basically, this is the easiest part because you're dealing with pimcore objects and that's something you may already know.

+## Simple Queries
+There are some simple queries to fetch social posts by known ids which are helpful but are limited in their flexibility.
+For example, if a feed gets deleted and re-added, your id based query won't work anymore.

 ## Example A
 There are several fetch methods available: